US cities fear protests may fuel new wave of virus outbreaks

-Images showing thousands of screaming, unmasked protesters have sent shudders through the health community, which worries its calls for social distancing during the demonstrations are unlikely to be heard.
+Some leaders appealing for calm in places where crowds smashed storefrontsand destroyed police cars in recent nights have been handing out masks and warning demonstrators they were putting themselves at risk.

-Leaders appealing for calm in places where crowds smashed storefronts and destroyed police cars in recent nights also have been handing out masks and warning protesters they were putting themselves at risk.
+“If you were out protesting last night, you probably need to go get a COVID test this week,” Atlanta Mayor Keisha Lance Bottoms said Saturday evening.
+“There is still a pandemic in America that’s killing black and brown people at higher numbers.”

-Minnesota’s governor said Saturday that too many protesters weren’t socially distancing or wearing masks after heeding the call earlier in the week.
+Minnesota’s governor said too many protesters weren’t socially distancing or wearing masks after heeding the call earlier in the week.

 But many seemed undeterred.